 Children’s Health Insurance Program, or CHIP, is another government-funded insurance program that caters mainly to children.
 In particular, the eligible ones are those who come from families that are not necessarily low-income, but don’t earn enough to afford private insurance.
 Find out if you qualify for Medicaid or CHIP by visiting healthcare.gov.

 All states require Medicaid and CHIP to cover basic dental services for kids.
 These include anything from regular checkups to management and relief of dental pain.

-Braces and other orthodontic services may be covered if they are considered “medically necessary.”
-To determine if Medicaid covers orthodontic services in your state, contact your local insurance provider today.
+Orthodontic services may be covered if they are deemed “medically necessary.”
+To find out whether or not Medicaid covers orthodontic services in your state, call your insurance provider today.